atugman/Cloud-Innovation-Summit-Docker/codelab.md

 ![alt-text-here](assets/1-45.png)

-When you get to Security Groups, if you don’t see any resources, first make sure that your Region is set to your individualized Region for this lab.
+When you get to Security Groups, _if you don’t see any resources_, first make sure that your **Region** is set to _your individualized Region for this lab_.

 Your individualized Region for this lab will be one of the following regions:
 -	Dallas